Residents report 19 cars targeted in North Miami Beach air bag burglaries

 The Miami-Dade Sheriff’s Office is investigating.

-One son said he is now helping his mother get to work because her car cannot be driven.
+Cernabas said he is now helping his mother get to work because her car cannot be legally driven without an airbag.

 “My mom couldn’t go to work.
 I’m trying to help her with it,” he said.

-Residents say the thefts bring more than just the loss of an air bag, replacing it with insurance deductibles, inconvenience and frustration.
+Residents say the thefts bring more than just the loss of an airbag, also making them deal with insurance deductibles, inconvenience and frustration.

-Hussain owns the kind of vehicle residents believe is being targeted by the thieves.
-After learning that 19 cars had been hit, he said he plans to keep a close eye on his vehicle.
+Hussain, who owns the kind of vehicle residents believe is being targeted by the thieves, said he plans to keep a close eye on his vehicle after learning that 19 cars had been hit.

 Copyright 2026 by WPLG Local10.com - All rights reserved.